mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 27 Oct 2021 - add a bunch of code for 02, going to finish tomorrow/by end of week
 * 26 Oct 2021 - update 00, 01, 02 with outline/code, skeleton code for 00 & 01 done, 02 next
 * 23, 24 Oct 2021 - update 00 and 01 notebooks with more outline/code
 * 20 Oct 2021 - add v0 outlines for 01 and 02, add rough outline of course to README, this course will focus on less but better